vpsfreecz/vpsadminos/README.md

 ```

 ## Building osctl/osctld
-`$NIX_PATH` must be exported and contain `nixpkgs`. osctl and osctld are
-installed as gems.
-By default, the gems are pushed and installed from
+osctl and osctld are installed as gems.
+By default, the gems are pushed
-`https://rubygems.vpsfree.cz`.
-Pushing requires authentication.
-Rake, bundler
+and installed from <https://rubygems.vpsfree.cz>.
+Pushing requires
-and bundix must be installed.
+authentication.
+Rake, bundler and bundix must be installed.

 ```bash
 gem install geminabox